Here’s the Background Story:

 The story is much more complicated if you’re attempting to track precisely where immigrants get their take of the welfare state.
 Welfare program requirements vary from state to state, and each institution has its own eligibility criteria.
 In short, the $116 billion used on immigrants per year has the potential to grow in scope, but it’s curtailed by social security restrictions.
 Many of them don’t receive retirement or Medicare benefits, which is a primary reason why immigrants consume 39 percent fewer resources than the welfare-receiving American.

 Immigrants do consume less than citizens, but only due to legislation that’s preventing them from obtaining the full amount.
 They’d take a bigger slice of the pie if specific laws were overturned or changed.
 Do you think immigrants already have a big enough slice of the welfare state’s pie?
-Share your opinion with us before we post the results!
+Share your opinion with us!